 The best way to avoid altitude sickness is to allow your body to acclimatize to the surrounding.
 So, after you reach 2,500 meters, try to limit your daily hikes to 500 meters.
 Also, make sure to have a rest day every three days or after a 1,000-meter trek.

-Moreover, make sure you drink plenty of water and ORS and avoid drinking alcohol and smoking.
+Moreover, ensure you drink plenty of water and ORS and avoid drinking alcohol and smoking.

 You can also take medication to prevent altitude sickness.
 Take Acetazolamide, a.k.a Diamox, 1-2 days before you start to hike towards the high altitude.

 In conclusion, always prepare beforehand and stay cautious during hikes when you plan to trek around Nepal.
-We also highly recommend you not to travel or roam around alone while you are hiking.
+We also highly recommend you not travel or roam alone while hiking.

 It is always best to hire a guide or plan your trip through a travel agency instead of going for a solo trek in Nepal.